Richard-Degenne/mom-backend/README.md

 Replace the angle-bracketed value by the actual key.

+### Installing needed data

+Run the following command to feed the database with the necessary data

+    $ python manage.py loaddata backend/fixtures/data.json

 ### Running the server

 That's it!
 You're all set up!
 You can now run the mom-backend server with the following command.